Management · December 15, 2021

 When creating job postings, make sure each post accurately reflects the role, responsibilities and business culture.
 Also be transparent about the perks of working at a small business, whether it's a stronger sense of teamwork, flexible work schedules or free meals.

-If it's possible within your pandemic business budget planning, consider offering a sign-on bonus to new hires.
-Upfront cash can motivate prospects to sign a contract faster, and using existing employees as resources will help increase your chances of hiring and onboarding excellent workers as well.
+If it's within your budget, consider offering a sign-on bonus to new hires.
+Upfront cash can motivate prospects to sign a contract faster, and using existing employees as resources can help increase your chances of hiring and onboarding excellent workers.
 They know your small business and can be your best recruiters.
 If they find a candidate you hire, offer them a referral bonus.

 Meet employees' needs